theislab/scib-pipeline/README.md

 | `envs/scIB-python-paper.yml` | `scIB-python-paper` | Environment used for the results in the [publication](doi: https://doi.org/10.1101/2020.05.22.111161) |

 The `scib-pipeline` environment is the one that the user activates before calling the pipeline.
-It needs to be specified under the `py_env` key in the config files under `configs/` so that the pipelien will use it for running python methods.
-Alternatively, you can specify `scIB-python-paper` as the `py_env`, so that the dependencies of the paper are used instead for integration runs.
+It needs to be specified under the `py_env` key in the config files under `configs/` so that the pipeline will use it for running python methods.
+Alternatively, you can specify `scIB-python-paper` as the `py_env` to recreate the environment used in the paper to reproduce the results.
 Furthermore, `scib-pipeline` python environments require the R package [`kBET`](https://github.com/theislab/kBET) to be installed manually.
 This also requires that environment variables are set as described above, so that R packages are correctly installed and located.
 Once environment variables have been set, you can install `kBET`:

 ```console